googlearchive/appengine-flask-skeleton/README.md

    application](https://developers.google.com/appengine/docs/python/tools/uploadinganapp) with

    ```
-   appcfg.py -A <your-project-id> --oauth2 update [projectDirectory]
+   appcfg.py -A <your-project-id> --oauth2 update appengine-python-flask-skeleton
    ```
 1. Congratulations!
 Your application is now live at your-app-id.appspot.com

 ## Next Steps
-This skeleton includes TODO markers to help you find basic areas you will want to customize.
+This skeleton includes `TODO` markers to help you find basic areas you will want to customize.

 ### Relational Databases and Datastore